frainfreeze/studying/home/readme.txt

     - Practical Common Lisp - A good introduction to Lisp with several examples of practical use.
     - On Lisp - Advanced Topics in Lisp
     - How to Design Programs - An Introduction to Computing and Programming
-    - Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp - an approach to high quality Lisp programming
+    - Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp

 Web development
     - roadmap github.com/kamranahmedse/developer-roadmap#-introduction